DutchProg/Roostermakers/README.md

 To further improve the algorithm, since swapping activities with empty slots offers no more improvements, it would make sense to take it one step at a time to not make it too complicated.

 The next logical step was to begin swapping the activities with other activities, and to compare the minus points based on these changes in a similar way.
-Further we also did the same with students, also taking into account which specific activity group they are being placed in, and then moving them between these groups, even creating another one if it minimises the amount of points.
+Further we also did the same with students, also taking into account which specific activity group they are being placed in, and then moving them between these groups.

 #### Theoretical Optimum